xcapaldi/imagej_multicrop/README.md

 ## Installation

-In Gnu/Linux and Windows, place the noise_subtract.py file inside the Fiji.app/plugins folder (or any subfolder).
+In Gnu/Linux and Windows, place the files inside the Fiji.app/plugins folder (or any subfolder).
 In MacOSX go to the "Applications" folder in Finder, right-click on the Fiji icon and select "Show package contents" to find the plugins folder.